melanietr98/pokemon-game/README.md

 ## Motivation <img src="https://img.pokemondb.net/sprites/black-white/normal/pikachu-f.png">
 - The concept of Pokemon games works well for a game and as a fan of the franchise it was exicting to come up with this pvp concept.

 ## **Layouts** <img src="https://img.pokemondb.net/sprites/black-white/normal/gyarados-f.png">
-- The layout of the game uses flexbox
+- The layout of the game uses flexbox.
+This game was created using VS Code, CSS, HTML and JavaScript and displayed on gitHub pages.

 ## **Problems Faced**<img src="https://img.pokemondb.net/sprites/black-white/normal/blastoise.png">
 - Trying to get it deployed onto github for some reason.
 It would not show up on the platform.